Create a giant shaving cream “Magna Doodle” for fun and learning with 2 simple items: a table-top and a can of shaving cream.

 At the sound of the spray-can, they came running, and gathered around, curious about what I was up to.
 “Is it for us?” they asked.
 “Yep”, I said.
 “What do we do with it?” one of them asked.
 I replied very simply: “Whatever you’d like”.

 There was a moment of hesitation, and then a few cautious fingers poked at the cream.

 And it wasn’t long before they were burying their hands in the foam, and spreading it around the table, making swirls and pattern.
 Then they would wipe it all out and start fresh.
 That’s when I realized that what we had in front of us was just like a giant Magna Doodle!

 Who doesn’t love a Magna Doodle?
-Make it life-size, and add a sensory twist and it’s better than ever!
-We made hand prints,
+We use ours all the time for fun learning activities, but when you make it life-size and add a sensory twist, it’s better than ever!

-drew pictures, and created oodles of doodles, writing our names and swirling our hands and fingers around in the foam.It was such a wonderful sensory experience.
+We drew pictures and wrote our names, and swirling our hands and fingers around in the shaving cream.It was such a wonderful sensory experience.
 The soft, fluffy shaving cream, little hands gliding around on the slippery table-top and it smelled amazing!